 If the Constitution is respected, the murderer would walk.

-There are qualifiers, though: if someone violated weapons laws outside the state, or was somehow proven to have premeditated a murder, they’d be on the hook in whichever district those offenses were committed.
+There are qualifiers, though: If someone violated weapons laws outside the state, or was somehow proven to have conspired to commit a murder, they’d be on the hook in whichever district those offenses were committed.
 But if two hikers took a stroll and one snapped, smashing the other with a rock, it would be a geographically self-contained crime, and probably as close to a perfect murder as any psychopath could hope to achieve.

 Kalt felt this made for a fine—if morbid—legal quandary, and one he could fully analyze before his wife gave birth.
 But he also feared that it could incite someone with malicious intent to potentially take a risk and try to commit homicide without consequences.
 Before publication, he attempted to get the attention of Congress and the Department of Justice to see if the loophole could be closed.
 He wrote to senators and congressmen—more than two dozen people in all.

-Although Kalt understands that the government doesn't usually take action against hypothetical threats, he has no idea why there is no interest in closing this deadly loophole.
+Although Kalt understands that the government doesn't usually take action against hypothetical threats, he has no idea why there is no interest in addressing it.
 The simple solution, he says, would be simply to pass a law redrawing the District of Wyoming to include just Wyoming, and the District of Idaho to include all of Idaho.

 No one has taken the initiative.
 Many who read his theory, both legal and layperson, shrug and say a judge just wouldn’t let a killer go free.